Archives

 This blended course is designed to form and support catechists who seek to deepen their understanding of the fundamental tenets of the Catholic Faith in preparation for their service towards their parish.
 By the end of the course, participants will be familiar with the core theological concepts that underpin catechetical ministry and will be equipped with essential practical skills for effective service in this ministry.

-Catechists who teach children and adolescents.
+Catechists who minister with children and adolescents.

 Target Audience Age: 18+